 Rob is the founder & director of High Mountain Guides and an International Mountain Guide (IFMGA) and British Mountaineering Instructor (MIC).
-He has had a great enthusiasm for adventures in the mountains from the late 1970’s and has worked full time in Mountain Guiding, training & outdoor education since 1999.
+He has had a great enthusiasm for adventures in the mountains from the late 1970’s and has worked full time in mountain guiding, training & outdoor education since 1999.

 With a B.Sc degree in Ecology and Environmental Science he has also worked for all the major providers of Mountain Training and Guiding in the UK.
 He is now based in the French Alps, near Chamonix Mont Blanc, where he specialises in designing & providing mountaineering & ski adventures & training experiences in the Alps.

-- Rob has had a long and traditional mountaineering apprenticeship and has visited most of the fantastic venues in the UK for rock and ice climbing.
+- Rob has had a long and traditional mountaineering apprenticeship and has visited many of the fantastic venues in the UK for rock and ice climbing.
 He’s climbed a wide variety of extreme British rock routes from the Hebridean uber-classics ‘A Prophecy of Drowning’ and ‘Voyage of Faith’ to the Welsh mountain and sea cliff classics like Great Wall and Right Wall (Cloggy & Dinas Cromlech); Suspense and Trevallen Pillar (Pembroke) and ‘Run Fast Run (not) Free’ and Hunger at Gogarth.

 - 15 International expeditions (to the Indian and Nepalese Himalaya, Pakistani Karakorum and Hindu Kush, Kyrghyz Tien Shan, Argentinian Andes, Moroccan high Atlas, Chinese Pamir, Colorado Rockies) on peaks up to 7500m including numerous first ascents, mostly whilst guiding.
 Ascents of the well known summits of Ama Dablam and Khan Tengrhi as well as various less technical peaks such as Mount Vinson, Acconcagua and Mera.